 - Budget and resolution discussions and voting

 These virtual meetings in October offer an important opportunity for learning and discussion about the issues and business to come before the convention.
 Clergy and delegates are encouraged to join the meeting for their region, but are welcome to participate in a different one if it is more convenient.
-Zoom information will be sent out in the fall.
-Pre-Convention Forums are scheduled to take place on:
+Zoom information will be e-mailed to clergy and delegates.
+The pre-Convention Forums are scheduled to take place on:

 - Monday, Oct.
 18, 7:00-8:30 p.m.: Central Region

 - Tuesday, Oct.
 19, 7:00-8:30 p.m.: Northern and Western Region

 - Thursday, Oct.
 28, 7:00-8:30 p.m.: Southern Region

 - Friday, Oct.
 29, 2:00-3:30 p.m.: All Regions